verji/verji-backend-conventions/NSERVICEBUS.md

 - Shared across services
 - Part of the public contract
 - Used for inter-service communication
-- Examples: `EnsureVsysIsInRoomCommand`, `AddTenantInfoToRoomCommand`, `ValidateTenantCommand`
+- Examples: `EnsureVsysIsInRoomCommand`, `AddTenantInfoToRoomCommand`

 **Internal Commands** (defined within handler/saga files):
 - Private to a single saga or handler
-- Used for saga flow control
+- Used for saga flow control, and controls transaction boundaries (each handler executes in separate transactions)
 - Not exposed in Abstractions assemblies
 - Examples: `StartEnsureMetadataForVerjiRoomSagaCommand`, `ContinueEnsureMetadataForVerjiRoomSagaCommand`, `ValidateRoomAndFindParentSpaceCommand`